jang33013-ops/Comp359-Assignment3/README.md

 Results: 5 passed, 2 failed out of 7 tests.
 ```

 `decode_prufer_verbose()` was used to trace both failing codes step by step.
-The trace confirmed the algorithm was producing the correct output — the mistake was in the manually written expected values in the test file.
+The trace confirmed the algorithm was producing the correct output.
+The mistake was in the manually written expected values in the test file.
 The expected edges had been guessed without fully tracing the algorithm.

 After fixing the two expected values: